Siliconrob/pycon-2018-proposal/readme.md

     * shapely - a Python package for manipulation and analysis of planar geometric objects.

 5. **How to Lie with Maps and Conclusions** (2 minutes)
-    * **Maps are models** All maps are inherently wrong because they leave out some variables.
+    * **Maps are Models** All maps are inherently wrong because they leave out some variables.
 Maps can also be used to intentionally mislead.
     * **Conclusions** Now you know about GIS and Python mapping libraries.
 Happy mapping!

 _Guidelines: The “outline” is a skeleton of your talk that is as detailed as possible, including rough timings for different sections._